-The laboratory evaluation is directed toward testing the observations and opinions obtained in the preliminary field survey and ranking the performance of the more successful repair methods.
-The evaluation includes work on laboratory specimens that simulate or reproduce the corrosion phenomena and repair methods identified in the preliminary field survey as being worthy of investigation.
-Investigative techniques include electrical measurements, chloride analyses, and other corrosion detecting procedures.
+The laboratory evaluation was directed toward testing the observations and opinions obtained in the preliminary field survey and ranking the performance of the more successful repair methods.
+The evaluation included work on laboratory specimens that simulate or reproduce the corrosion phenomena and repair methods identified in the preliminary field survey as being worthy of investigation.
+Investigative techniques included electrical measurements, chloride analyses, and other corrosion detecting procedures.

-The field investigation will verify under service conditions the indications from the laboratory evaluations.
-Based on results of the laboratory evaluation, a limited number of decks selected so as to provide examples of the most important findings will be studied.
-In addition to visual examination, emphasis will be placed on techniques that indicate corrosion behavior (such as electrical measurements and chloride analyses).
+The field investigation verified, under service conditions, the indications from the laboratory evaluations.
+Based on results of the laboratory evaluation, a limited number of decks selected so as to provide examples of the most important findings were studied.